2003: Supply chain software at Sunhill Software, a spin-off of vCommerce which closed down after six months.

 2007: Supply chain software at Cisco which was canceled, call center software for Boeing that turned out okay.
 My employer, Infosys, was engaged in various frauds that I wanted no part of.

 The most depressing aspect of my career is the level of fraud, bad faith, hidden agendas I encountered.
 I was pretty naive for the first ten years.
 Bad decision-making which made no sense at the time.
-You're either focused on delivering a product or you're focused on something else and something else came up too often.

-I took much more risk than the average developer and it rarely paid off.
+I took more risk than the average developer and it rarely paid off.
 I wasn't paranoid enough about people.

 Comments